These constitute the main draws to the Victoria Falls region, awe-inspiring views and a rich history.

 Guided walks inside national parks, like the rhino go for a walk in Mosi-oa-Tunya National Park, a closer, more intimate wildlife experience.

-Excellent opportunities exist, especially along the river and in surrounding parks.
-The region a wide variety of bird species.
+Excellent opportunities exist, particularly along the river and in surrounding parks.
+The region a diverse selection of bird species.

 The basalt rock formation over which the falls plunge, and the subsequent erosion that formed the gorges, main geological attractions.